chihungim/SimpleTimer/README.md

 </p>

 # How to use
-Download the lastest version from release
+Download the lastest version from releases